Lady Irwin School: Houses

-The six house colors are the colors of the Rainbow.
+The six house colours are the colours of the Rainbow.
 Saffron, a shade of orange, is the school colour.

 Motto

 The school's motto is Dhiyo yon-ah prachodyath i.e. "Let our faculties flourish in the realization of the Supreme".
 The emblem is a lotus, the color of the school is saffron.

 The school publishes a yearly school magazine Uditi.